Learn how to order low carb Subway like an expert.

 What to order

-My first time into Subway I ordered a Cold Cut Combo Chopped Salad.
+My favorite is the Cold Cut Combo Salad.
 It comes with the Subway cold cut trio of meats (turkey, salami, bologna), sliced american cheese, and shredded lettuce.
 For additional flavor, I added spinach, olives, and banana peppers.

 My sandwich artist smartly offered me the “deluxe” upgrade which meant she would add fifty percent more meat to my salad for $0.75.
 Gladly accepted.